tulamelkii/openstack/README.md

+                                                                              --1--

+## Keystone Service

-Keystone modules - install on the controller, this is service who create main catalog for  autinfication and authorization
+Keystone - install on the controller, this is service who create main catalog for  autinfication and authorization

 Keystone needs for interactions services and users